adopt-liveview/adopt-liveview/priv/pages/2024/04-05-basics-of-heex-en_US.md

 - Using the `<%= %>` tag renders Elixir code that the `Phoenix.HTML.Safe` protocol accepts.
 - Using the `<% %>` tag just executes Elixir code and does not render anything.
-- You can implement `Phoenix.HTML.Safe` for structs but you should be aware of the security risks this may bring.
+- You can implement `Phoenix.HTML.Safe` for structs but you should be aware of the security risks this might bring.
 - HEEx considers `nil` as something that should not be rendered, this is useful if you want to work with optional variables.
 - In HEEx, HTML attributes with the value around curly braces execute any valid Elixir code to generate the attribute value.
 - In HEEx, you can also pass lists to attributes to simplify mixing strings and variables.